 One of the most important aspects of working at a fully remote company with team members all over the world is being vigilant with keeping track of our time.
 We have a pretty strict policy when it comes to keeping our hours accounted for.
 We want to be able to charge clients the correct amount.
 You can learn more about our time tracking in this article.

-Because we are a small company we all have to pitch in and help in some areas that aren’t necessarily our expertise.
+Because we are a small company we all like to pitch in and help in some areas that aren’t necessarily our expertise.
 At the moment we have 5 teams; sales, marketing, recruitment, open source, and dev tooling.
-The teams are made up of 2-3 team members, and we have two week sprints to work on stories pertaining to our teams.
+The teams are made up of 2-4 team members.

 Each member of OmbuLabs is assigned to a team (we try our best to assign by area of interest).
 We want flexibility, so team members should be able to move between teams when it makes sense for a switch.